awslabs/aws-deployment-framework/docs/multi-org-guide.md

 resources.

-As the requirements of the bootstrapped resources and adf configuration evolve they need to be updated over time, and these changes ideally propogated from one Installation to the next in a coordinated, controlled fashion.
+As the requirements of the bootstrapped resources and adf configuration evolve they need to be updated over time, and these changes ideally propagated from one Installation to the next in a coordinated, controlled fashion.

 One approach to promoting validated changes in an `ADF Installation` from